-An excellent notice of this work, written to prove the real existence of witches and apparitions, will be found in the Retrospective Rev. 1726-DEFOE, (Daniel) The Political History of the Devil.
-With a Description of the Devil's Dwelling, vulgarly called Hell.
-Third edition.
-1 vol. small &vo.
-London, 1734, old calf, rare.......5 00 "WHAT IS GOTTEN OVER THE DEVIL'S BACK, IS SPENT UNDER HIS BELLY." - Another copy, 12mo.
-Philad lphia, 1809, with Portrait of Satan, atter Fuseli, cloth, rare......\$3 50 "The wise world has been pleased with it, the merry world has been diverted with it, and the ignorant world has been taught by it; and none but the malicious part of the world has been offended at it.
-It is a fine satire upon the credul.ty of mankind."-Wilson's Life of Defoe.
+An excellent notice of this work, written to prove the real existence of witches and apparitions, will be found in the Retrospective Rev. "WHAT IS GOTTEN OVER THE DEVIL'S BACK, IS SPENT UNDER HIB BELLY."
+Philad lphia, 1809, with Portrait of Satan, atter Fuseli, cloth, rare.....\$3 50 The same, in 2 vols.
+12mo, good edition.
+New York, 1841, boards, extremely The same, translated into French-Histoire du Diable.
+2 vols. in 1.
+12mo.
+Amst., 1729, with engravings, old calf, very rard.....
+"The wise world has been pleased with it, the merry world has been diverted with it, and the ignorant world has been taught by it; and none but the malicious part of the world has been offended at it.
+It is a fine satire upon the credulity of mankind."-Wilson's Life of Defoe.
+Another copy, 12mo.

 Souls so remov'd revisit us no more ; Engross'd with joys of a superior kind, They leave the trifling thoughts of life behind." r728.-DEFOE, (Dan.)
 System of Magick; or, A History of the Black Art.
 Being a historical account of Mankind's most early dealing with the Devil.
 12mo, splendid copy in pannel ed calf, very rare.....6 00 "Our magick, now, commands the Troops of Hell, The Devil himself submits to charm and spell.
 The conj'rer in his Circles and his Bounds Just whistles up his Spirits, as men do Hounds.
-The obsequious Devil obeys the sorcerer's skill.
-The Mill turns round the Horse, that first turns round the Mill." such perspicult and elegance of style, that notwithstanding the singularity of some of his opinions, they are highly deserving of attention."-Bp.
-Watson.
-A bitter attack on Saint-André whose sceptisism is vigorously rebuked.
+The obsequious Devil obeys the sorcerer's skill, The Mill turns round the Horse, that first turns round the Mill."
+A bitter stack on Saint-André whose sceptisism is vigorously rebuked.

-۱ 1735.-GILPIN, (R.) Demonologia Sacra; or, a Treatise of Satun's Temptations.
-1 thick vol., 8vo old calf, rare...... \$4 00 " If ever there was a man that was clearly acquainted with the cabinet Councils of Hell, this author is the man."-Ryland.
-"An excellent work; shows the snares of our great enemy, and is full of Christian experience."-Bickersteth.
+Digitized by Google 1735.-GILPIN, (R.) Demonologia Sacra; or, a Treatise of Satan's Temptations.
+1 thick vol., 8vo old calf, rare...... \$4 00 "If ever there was a man that was clearly acquainted with the cabinet Councils of Hell, this author is the man."-Ryland.
 Chap.
 III. gives a sketch of the history of disbelief in immortality.

-"His works are held in high estimation."-Walch.
+"His works are held in high estimation "-- Walch.